Nick Martini: Oakland Athletics

 On January 10, 2018, Martini signed a minor league contract with the Oakland Athletics organization.
 He was assigned to the Triple-A Nashville Sounds to begin the season.
 On June 6, 2018, Martini was selected to the 40-man roster and promoted to the major leagues for the first time.
-On June 23, Martini notched his first career hit, which drove in the winning run in a 7-6 victory over the Chicago White Sox.
-On September 20, he hit his first big league home run off Los Angeles Angels catcher Francisco Arcia, who had been summoned to pitch in mop-up duty in a 21-3 blowout victory by the A's.
+On June 23, Martini notched his first career hit, which drove in the winning run in a 7–6 victory over the Chicago White Sox.
+On September 20, he hit his first big league home run off Los Angeles Angels catcher Francisco Arcia, who had been summoned to pitch in mop-up duty in a 21–3 blowout victory by the Athletics.
 Martini finished the season with a slash line of .296/.397/.414.

-The Athletics optioned Martini to Triple-A Las Vegas before the 2019 season, where he played until he was called up on July 22.
-He pitched the eighth inning of a July 22 11-1 loss against the Houston Astros, giving up two walks but no runs, and was returned to Las Vegas the next day.
-On August 25, Martini was designated for assignment after going 1-for-11 in 6 major league games.
+The Athletics optioned Martini to the Triple-A Las Vegas Aviators before the 2019 season, where he played until he was called up on July 22.
+He pitched the eighth inning of a July 22, 11–1 loss against the Houston Astros, giving up two walks but no runs, and was returned to Las Vegas the next day.
+On August 25, Martini was designated for assignment after going 1-for-11 in six major league games.

 San Diego Padres

 On August 28, 2019, Martini was claimed off waivers by the San Diego Padres.
-In 26 games for the Padres, Martini logged a .244/.344/.317 batting line with 5 RBI.
+In 26 games for the Padres, Martini logged a .244/.344/.317 batting line with five RBIs.
 He was designated for assignment on November 20, 2019.

 Philadelphia Phillies

 On November 25, 2019, Martini was claimed off waivers by the Cincinnati Reds.
 He was designated for assignment by the team on January 8, 2020, following the signing of Shogo Akiyama.

 On January 14, 2020, Martini was claimed off waivers by the Philadelphia Phillies.
 He was designated for assignment on February 15.
 He was outrighted on February 19 and invited to Spring Training as a non-roster invitee.
 Martini did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.